-1.1 Introduction
+1.1 INTRODUCTION

-St Osyth Priory and Parish Trust has been awarded Development Phase funding from The National Lottery Heritage Fund, the project will focus on the redevelopment of the Tithe Barn and Old Dairy and into hireable event and community spaces.
+St Osyth Priory and Parish Trust is currently in the development phase of a project funded by The National Lottery Heritage Fund which will focus on the redevelopment of the Tithe Barn and Old Dairy and into hirable event and community spaces.

-St Osyth Priory and Parish Trust wishes to appoint a suitably qualified and highly experienced Interpretation and Storytelling Consultant to work on the Development and Delivery Phases - RIBA 1 to RIBA 7 of this aspect of the project.
-Please note the Delivery Phase is subject to successful funding from The National Lottery Heritage Fund.
+St Osyth Priory and Parish Trust wishes to appoint a suitably qualified and highly experienced Activity Plan, Community Consultation & Co-Production Consultant to work on the Development and Delivery Phases - RIBA 1 to RIBA 7 of this aspect of the project.